dgrine/dotfiles/readme.md

 * [vifm](https://vifm.info) — File manager with curses interface providing a Vim-like environment
 * [zsh](https://zsh.sourceforge.io) — Shell designed for interactive use

-The configurations are maintained for Ubuntu (22.04 LTS), Manjaro and macOS (Ventura, Big Sur) devices, but should work on any other Linux or macOS system.
+The configurations are maintained for Ubuntu (22.04 LTS), Manjaro and macOS (Ventura, Big Sur), but should work on any other Linux or macOS system.

 ![Example of Neovim, Vifm and zsh running inside a Tmux session within Alacritty](screenshot.png)